 After a univariate analysis, results showed that the intervention group consumed sweets 54.7% less frequently at study-end compared with the control group, while a significant difference was not present at baseline.

 The intervention group showed a 65% reduction in sugary soda consumption at study-end compared with the baseline, while a significant change was not seen for the control group.

 Data show a significant correlation between total activity points on the Sidekick platform and the frequency of physical activity, frequency of vegetable and fruit consumption and consumption of berries.

 Finally, the intervention group had an almost 42% reduction in body fat, as measured by bioelectric impedance, compared to the control group.

 With chronic diseases still on the rise, there is a pressing need to prevent or better manage lifestyle-related illnesses.
-The current bricks-and-mortar approach is unstainable and mobile applications, such as digital therapeutic solutions (DTx), are increasingly becoming more mainstream.
+The current bricks-and-mortar approach is unsustainable and mobile applications, such as digital therapeutic solutions (DTx), are increasingly becoming more mainstream.

 Last year, Germany passed a ground-breaking legislation, where doctors can prescribe DTx solutions that have been proven to have a beneficial effect against diseases or conditions in clinical trials.